ChristopherRC/www.ccadb.org/cas/incident-report.md

 ```

-Upon completing the above, a final call for comments will be made by a Bugzilla moderator, and the incident closed no less than seven (7) days later.
+Upon completing the above, a final call for comments will be made by a Bugzilla moderator, and the incident closed no less than 7 days later.

 ### Incident Report Templates